Facebook Statistics: A View From the Top of the Online Heap

 Facebook user demographics show that 73% of urban residents visit the site frequently, while only 66% of those in rural areas are regular users.

-Facebook’s user growth in Europe bounced back in 2019.
+28. Facebook’s user growth in Europe bounced back in 2019.

 Verifying a perceived Facebook decline, statistics about European use showed a significant drop in 2017.
 Experts suggested that Europe’s GDPR data-privacy law and associated regulations would retard Facebook’s growth.
-However, the platform bounced back in 2019 and analysts now forecast continued robust growth of the Facebook user base.
+However, the platform bounced back in 2019, and analysts now forecast continued robust growth of the Facebook user base.

 In the third quarter of 2019, Facebook statistics revealed 288 million daily active users in Europe, up from 274 million two years earlier.
+Moreover, Meta’s Facebook had 407 million monthly active users (MAUs) in Europe in the fourth quarter of 2022.

-Roughly half of Facebook users speak a language other than English.
+30. Roughly half of Facebook users speak a language other than English.

 According to Facebook statistics, more than 100 languages are used on this platform.
-Giving everyone a pleasant online experience can become a challenge with this number of preferred languages.
+Giving everyone a pleasant online experience can become challenging with this number of preferred languages.
 Facebook employs machine learning and natural-language processing routines to support its multilingual efforts.
-The AI systems also detect and remove policy-violating content regardless of language, and they serve the Facebook community by helping to adjust recommendations and suggestions to match local norms and preferences.

 (Pew Research Center)

 Many people find that a little digital detox is a good thing.
+According to the Pew Research Center, users left Facebook temporarily or permanently when efforts to compile Facebook statistics on users went awry.

-Pew found that users left Facebook temporarily or permanently when efforts to compile Facebook statistics on users went awry.
 Many said they were not comfortable with the platform’s assumptions about their race, age, gender, or interests.
 In a survey focused on the Facebook user base, 51% of respondents said they don’t feel comfortable that Facebook compiles lists of their interests and hobbies.
-Among those who checked, 27% said Facebook’s list had nothing to do with their real-life interests.

 Privacy Abuses & Data Scandals: A Timeline